 After all, as Rockwell Shah, sleep expert and founder of the napping app, Pzizz, puts it — we have been culturally brainwashed to wear our lack of sleep as a badge of honor.
 “People used to walk in the office bragging about getting four hours of sleep because they were working so hard,” he continues.
 “It’s no wonder given this lack of emphasis, education, and attention, that most of the population is confused about the importance of healthy sleep.
 Luckily this is slowly but surely starting to change as people understand how important sleep is to overall well-being.”

 The only issue is knowing whether or not to believe common sleep advice — or not.
-And more to the point: how do we measure how healthy our sleep habits are, when most lifestyles don’t prioritize it?
+And more to the point: How do we measure how healthy our sleep habits are when most lifestyles do not prioritize it?
 Here, sleep experts set the record straight on all things sleep.

 How do you know if you’re getting enough sleep?

 TLDR: Most of the time, seven hours is the best goal.

 Though Shah says the number of required hours of sleep can vary based on your health, age and other factors, the vast majority of people should aim for at least seven hours of shut-eye per night.
 If you are tallying up the numbers and you think you are getting enough rest, but you still feel tired — your quality of slumber could be impacted.
 This is why Seema Sarin, M.D., the director of lifestyle health, including sleep, of EHE Health says it is important to do a check-in when you first wake up to see how you are feeling.
 If you actually drifted to dreamland effectively, you won’t feel overly tired or sluggish when your alarm clock goes off.